danbev/learning-ai/notes/autoencoder.md

                    (bottleneck)
                    (latent rep)
 ```
+Now, the input could be an image and the output the same image which might sound
+strange but the idea is that the decoder will be trained to reconstruct the
+original input from the code.
+The code is a lower-dimensional representation of
+the input.
+So that would be used for compression for example. where we use the
+output of the encoder, the code vector, and send it over the network to receiver
+how uses a decoder to reconstruct the original input.
+But we could also imagine where we have a blurry input image and the output
+image (the target image that we compare with and calculate the loss of) is
+the clear image.
+The network would then be training to reduce the blurriness of
+the input image.

 So lets make this more concrete.
 If we have an image as input this will be
 converted into a high-dimensional vector (the pixels of the image).
 This vector